Let’s talk lash curls!

 You can choose between different curls based on the style the client wants.
 You can then map out your chosen style on the eye pads so you know where to place each lash.

-C Curl – The C curl is probably one of the most popular lash curls because of its versatility.
+The C curl is a very versatile curl.
 The C Curl helps give an extra lift and is the standard curl used by most lash techs.
 It’s perfect for most clients as it helps to open the eyes and it suits most eye shapes.
 For the clients with downward or heavy downward lashes, a C curl can help give a more lifted look.

-CC Curl - The CC curl is a very popular curl and helps achieve a more dramatic appearance.
+The CC curl is a very popular curl and helps achieve a more dramatic appearance.
 This curl can be used on clients with straight or curly lashes.
-Whilst a C curl is closest to natural lashes, a CC is a good way to slightly enhance naturally curly lashes.
+While a C curl is closest to natural lashes, a CC is a good way to slightly enhance naturally curly lashes.
 It’s also the best way to add volume to natural lashes that are curled on their own.

-D Curl - The D curl is super curly for more rounded curl and extreme effect.
-Curlier than CC the D curl helps to create and open-eye effect for clients with downward lashes.
+The D curl is a more rounded, super curly, extreme effect.
+Curlier than CC, the D curl helps to create an open-eye effect for clients with downward lashes.
 A D curl is best for doll eyes, especially if your client has straight lashes.
-A D curl also helps widen most eyes and enhances the shape of your client’s eyes.
-This type of curl is especially good for clients with small eyes who want to widen and brighten them.
+A D curl also helps widen and enhance the shape of your client’s eyes.
+This type of curl is especially good for clients with small eyes who want them to be brighter or wider.

-M Curl - Very similar to an LL curl, and great for downward-pointing lashes, straight lashes, hooded lids and deep set eyes.
-The M curl is dramatic if you zoom in you'll see its an upward-facing curl.
-It’s a perfect curl style for widening straight eyelashes too.
+Very similar to an LL curl, the M curl has a straight base with a soft transition into a C curl.
+This curl is great for downward-pointing lashes, straight lashes, hooded lids and deep set eyes.
+The M curl is dramatic as it’s an upward-facing curl so styling as a cat eye lash set is perfect.